 To be awake is to be alive.
 I have never met a man who was quite awake.
 How could I have looked him in the face?

-From Walden by Henry David Thoreau
+from Walden, Henry David Thoreau